MatheAss 9.0 Algebra

 10000000000000001 = 353 · 449 · 641 · 1409 · 69857

-Instead of a single number, an interval or a sequence of numbers can also be broken down into prime factors.
-The input is identical to the program item Sequences and Series.
+Instead of a single number, you can also factorize an interval or a sequence of numbers.
+The input is identical to that of the Sequences and Series program.

 Carl Friedrich Gauss (1777-1855) in the Disquisitiones Arithmeticae (1801):

-It is so well known that the problem of distinguishing between the prime numbers and the composite numbers and of breaking them down into their prime factors is one of the most important and useful in all of arithmetic, and has preoccupied the diligence and wisdom of the ancient and modern geometers that there is no need to say a lot about it.
+It is so well known that the problem of distinguishing between the prime numbers and the composite numbers and of breaking them down into their prime factors is one of the most important and useful in all arithmetic, and has occupied the diligence and wisdom of the ancient and modern geometers that there is no need to say much about it.

 See also: